Trevor Cornwell

 Trevor Cornwell (born June 26, 1964) is an American businessman and entrepreneur.
 He has developed several media and tech businesses and made innovative use of online technologies.

 In 2016, he co-founded the company Votecastr to track the 2016 presidential election in real time.
 The company published the results of turnout tracking at poll locations online throughout the day.
 However, the platform experienced numerous difficulties during its inception and ultimately proved inaccurate in its execution.
 Most predictions made by Votecastr fell short of reality.

 Early life and education

 Cornwell was born in New York City and grew up in Hastings-on-Hudson, New York, where he attended Hastings High School.
-From 1982 to 1987 he attended the Johns Hopkins University, where he received a B.A. in Russian.
+He began his higher education at American University.
+He then transferred to Johns Hopkins and from 1982 to 1987, he attended the Johns Hopkins University, where he received a B.A. in International Studies with a concentration on Russian.

 Career

 Early career

 Cornwell worked as a scheduler for Gary Hart's presidential campaign in 1982-84.
 He founded the non-profit National Service League, which sought to aid the transition to democracy in Eastern Europe, and ran it from 1990 to 1994.
 He also founded Central Europe Today, a radio news program broadcast from Budapest, and ran it from 1994 to 1996 during which time he lived in Budapest.
 He worked in sales and development at America's Promise in 1996-97.
 At America’s Promise, founded by Colin Powell, Cornwell made $5,000 a month.